The first is with an online fax service, which operates as a virtual fax machine located accessed through the internet.

-The first is through Windows 7′s bundled software “Windows Fax and Scan,” which turns your computer into a direct replacement of a hardcopy fax machine.
+The third is through Windows 7’s bundled software “Windows Fax and Scan,” which turns your computer into a direct replacement of a hardcopy fax machine.

 Table of Contents